 After publishing this intention in the same year as "The Self and Its Brain" with Karl Popper, John Eccles wrote over 150 papers and 14 books (6 of them with several re-editions and 17 translations) in the following two decades.
 After his death, Lady Helena Eccles donated his private library, manuscripts and correspondence in order to create an Archive in the Library of the Institute for the History of Medicine of Heinrich-Heine-University Duesseldorf in 2009.
-Here the opportunity will be provided to study the archival material at Sir John''s original desk with the background of his own library on open stacks.
+In the Düsseldorf Centre for the History of the Neurosciences Reading Room, the opportunity is provided to study the archival material at Sir John's original desk with the background of his own library on open stacks.

-Since 2010 July 14th the library is accessible (Mo-Fri 12-16, cf. website of the Medical History Library, reservation by phone +49-(0)211-81-13945 or email firstname.lastname@example.org recommended).
-Since 2013, Oct.
-16 the Archives are open for scholarly use as far as files are not under retention, cataloguing is continued successively and file descriptions are searchable online via the internet portal Kalliope: http://kalliope.staatsbibliothek-berlin.de/de/index.html
+Since 2010 the library is accessible (Mo-Fri 12-16, cf. website of the Medical History Library, reservation by phone +49-(0)211-81-06464 or email firstname.lastname@example.org required for an appointment in building 97.38, Himmelgeister Str.
+103, entrance -81-06626).
+Since 2013 the Archives are open for scholarly use as far as files are not under retention, cataloguing is continued successively and file descriptions are searchable online via the internet portal Kalliope: kalliope.staatsbibliothek-berlin.de/de/index.html

 All information is to be displayed on this website (shortlink: www.uniklinik-duesseldorf.de/eccles).

 For more detailed information see: